Grand Rounds is our department's most highly regarded speaking engagement.

 - We ask that you rehearse and time your presentation in advance.
 In general, plan for one slide per minute.

-Grand Rounds attendees are:
+Grand Rounds attendees include:

 - Generalists (primary care physicians and hospitalists)